BioNomad/tuftsTutorials/docs/tools/r-batch.md

 ## R batch jobs

+Sometimes an R script will take to long to either run via an interactive session or RStudio.
+In these cases we can submit the R script as a batch job.

-- 1. Login to the HPC cluster
+- Login to the HPC cluster either by Command Line or the OnDemand Website:

+!!! info ""

+    For information on how to log into the cluster check out:

+    [Navigate To The Cluster :octicons-info-16: ](../hpc-user-guide/navigate-to-cluster.md){:target="_blank" rel="noopener" .md-button .md-button--primary }

-  2. Upload your R script to the HPC cluster
+- Upload your R script to the HPC cluster

-  3. Go to the directory/folder which contains your R script
+- Go to the directory/folder which contains your R script

-  4. Open your favorite text editor and write a slurm submission script similar to the following one `batchjob.sh` (name your own)
+- Open your favorite text editor and write a slurm submission script similar to the following one `batchjob.sh` (name your own)

+!!! info "batchjob.sh"
     ```
      #!/bin/bash
      #SBATCH -J myRjob  #job name
      #SBATCH --time=00-00:20:00 #requested time